 Crisp green apple flavors give way to a long-lingering, mineral and acacia-tinged finish – part native yeast, part Montrachet yeast, no malolactic fermentation, and 12 months in 50% new French oak barrels.
-695 cases.
+About 700 cases made.

 Fruit-forward and approachable with bright red berry flavors – native yeast, whole cluster fermentation, aged 18 months in 70% new French